-TGPAT7 - Advanced Practice in Automotive Technology - 6 Credits Laboratory hrs - 120 Pre-requisites -TGPMA, TGMCL, TGSIL, TGSEL, TGSDL, TGTFL
+TGPAT7 - Advanced Practice in Automotive Technology - 6 Credits Laboratory hrs - 120/Outside the Classroom Work - 30 hrs Prerequisites -TGPMA, TGMCL, TGSIL, TGSEL, TGSDL, TGTFL

 This course provides students with the opportunity to practice subject matter of previous courses.
 The shop environment is recreated where students will work like responsible members of the profession.